activeadmin/activeadmin/docs/13-authorization-adapter.md

 Sub-classing `ActiveAdmin::AuthorizationAdapter` is fairly low level.
 Many times it's nicer to have a simpler DSL for managing authorization.
-Active Admin provides and adapter out of the box for CanCan.
+Active Admin provides an adapter out of the box for [CanCan](https://github.com/ryanb/cancan).

 To use the CanCan adapter, simply update the configuration in the Active Admin
 initializer: